Growing Peperomias: How to Care for Radiator Plants

 Fungus Gnats

-The gnats themselves aren’t a big deal, they’re mostly just annoying when they flit around near you, but the larvae feed on the roots and lower stems of plants.
+The gnats themselves aren’t a big deal, but the larvae feed on the roots and lower stems of plants.

 Fungus gnats thrive in wet soil and feed on decaying plant matter, so take care not to overwater and you will greatly reduce the chances that this will become a problem in your indoor garden.